Transformer Circuits Can Realize Clustering Algorithms: Abstract

 \section{Abstract}

-The invention of the transformer architecture has revolutionized Artificial Intelligence (AI), yielding unprecedented success in areas such as natural language processing, computer vision, and multimodal reasoning.
-Despite these advances, it is unclear whether transformers are able to learn and implement precise algorithms.
-Here, we demonstrate that transformers can exactly implement a fundamental and widely used algorithm for $k$-means clustering: Lloyd's algorithm.
-First, we theoretically prove the existence of such a transformer architecture, which we term the {\em $k$-means transformer}, that exactly implements Lloyd’s algorithm for $k$-means clustering using the standard ingredients of modern transformers: attention and residual connections.
-Next, we numerically implement this transformer and demonstrate in experiments the exact correspondence between our architecture and Lloyd’s algorithm, providing a fully neural implementation of $k$-means clustering.
-Finally, we demonstrate that interpretable alterations (e.g., incorporating layer normalizations or multilayer perceptrons) to this architecture yields diverse and novel variants of clustering algorithms, such as soft $k$-means, spherical $k$-means, trimmed $k$-means, and more.
-Collectively, our findings demonstrate how transformer mechanisms can precisely map onto algorithmic procedures, offering a clear and interpretable perspective on implementing precise algorithms in transformers.
+Although transformers are most commonly optimized as statistical sequence models, it is unclear to what extent they can implement and learn exact algorithmic computations.
+Here, we specify a transformer implementation from first principles that executes a fundamental and widely used method for $k$-means clustering: Lloyd's algorithm.
+We theoretically prove and empirically demonstrate that this implementation of a transformer architecture, which we term the {\em $k$-means transformer}, exactly implements Lloyd's algorithm for $k$-means clustering using the standard circuit mechanisms of modern transformers: attention block, residual connections, and feed-forward block.
+In learning experiments, we find that training this base architecture on $k$-means clustering yields a generalizable clustering algorithm that surpasses Lloyd's algorithm in terms of clustering quality.
+Finally, we demonstrate that interpretable alterations (e.g., inclusion of layer normalizations) to this architecture yields diverse and novel variants of clustering algorithms, including soft $k$-means, spherical $k$-means, trimmed $k$-means.
+Overall, our results show that transformer circuit mechanisms can instantiate exact algorithmic routines for clustering, while simultaneously providing an effective learnable model.